 A few years ago, I published an entire video class dedicated to the art of making authentic gelato from scratch.
 That’s how passionate I am about the Italian treat!

-This pistachio gelato is one of the recipes I make in the class, and it’s probably the recipe I was most excited to share.
-I know pistachio gelato is one of the most popular gelato flavors, but unfortunately it is also the most counterfeited one.
+I created this pistachio gelato recipe for the class and it’s probably the one I was most excited to share.
+Pistachio gelato is undeniably one of the most popular gelato flavors, but unfortunately, it is also the most counterfeited ones.
 The reason is simple: pistachio nuts are so darn expensive!
 Many gelato makers take shortcuts and use artificial pistachio flavorings instead of the real thing.
 But when you’ve tasted authentic pistachio gelato, you can really tell the difference.
-I still dream of the one I had in Sicily last year!
+I still dream of the one I had in Sicily a few years ago!

 Sicilian pistachio gelato–served in a brioche…!–at I Dolci di Nonna Vicenza, in Catania, Sicily.